 - Read and follow label directions.

-- Shake the container well before using, and periodically during use.
+- Shake the bottle or can well before using and periodically during use.

-product in cracks, crevices and void areas where bugs aremore likely to be found , not on baseboards, floors, etc. unless spraying bugs directly.
-Be sure to wipe away any excess. - For outdoor applications, apply products as a barrier spray around the house and/or yard to control active bug problems and to prevent future problems from occurring.
-Remember that it is easier to spray for crawling insects versus flying insects.
+- For outdoor applications, apply products as a barrier spray around the house and yard to control active bug problems and to prevent future problems from occurring.

 Baits

-Baits need more time to work than sprays, but will usually give more lasting residual effectiveness against ants and roaches.
+Baits need more time to work than sprays, but they will usually provide longer-lasting effectiveness against ants and roaches.
 Baits work especially well if the colony or nest is well-established and there are large numbers of ants or roaches.
-Another advantage of using
+Another advantage of using baits is that they keep the product contained within a small area, resulting in reduced risk of exposure to your family and pets.

 - When applying bait (gel, syrup), small, pea-sized drops spaced out every few feet are more effective than fewer, large gobs.